pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 .. _apptainer-architecture:

 ---------------------------
-Architecture of Singularity
+Architecture of Apptainer
 ---------------------------

-Singularity is designed to allow containers to be executed as if they were native programs or scripts on a host system.
+Apptainer is designed to allow containers to be executed as if they were native programs or scripts on a host system.
 No daemon is required to build or run containers, and the security model is compatible with shared systems.